Josephson phase shift and diode effect due to the inverse spin Hall effect: The inverse spin Hall effect

-and $ \tilde{\lambda}_{\rm ish} \equiv {\lambda}_{\rm ish}/j_{c2}$.
-Equations (\ref{jwithphaseshift}) and (\ref{deltaphi}) constitute the central result of this Letter.
-Superconductors thus absorb the inverse spin SC by adjusting their phase, in the same way as the inverse Rashba-Edelstein effect \cite{Konschelle15}.
-There is, however, a significant feature for the ISHE, that is, the phase shift does not require broken structural inversion symmetry.
-Instead, the gradient of the applied magnetic field generating an inhomonegeous spin accumulation, that is equivalent to an equilibrium spin current, is sufficient.
+is the phase shift.
+Equations (\ref{jwithphaseshift2}) and (\ref{deltavarphi2}) constitute the central result of this paper.
+Superconductors thus absorb the supercurrent induced by the inverse spin Hall effect by adjusting their phase, in the same way as the inverse Rashba-Edelstein effect \cite{Konschelle15}.
+There is, however, a significant feature of the ISHE: the phase shift does not require broken structural inversion symmetry.
+Instead, the gradient of the applied magnetic field, which generates an inhomogeneous spin accumulation equivalent to an equilibrium spin current, is sufficient.